 Well, when you make an Android tablet with a design language like this one, perhaps it's time to quietly worry at Samsung.
 In place of plastic, it's got a lovely aluminium shell, and connectivity with other Android phones makes it a viable option for a wider range of users - you can receive and reply to texts direct from the G Pad 8.3.

 It's the closest competitor to the iPad Mini out there, in terms of design, and it's a tablet we're not ashamed to pull out of a stylishly slim bag.
-Perfect if you like the size of the iPad mini 3, but can't afford it or prefer the Android OS.
+Perfect if you like the size of the iPad mini, but prefer the Android OS.

 Lenovo's Yoga tablets took a little time to get off the ground, but the Chinese company has really upped the quality in these flexible slates.